skywarspro15/pptos-wiki/wiki/Kind_OS.md

 ### KindOS MarbleS
 KindOS MarbleS was the sixth version of KindOS, this version released in August 19th 2021 on Discord

+### KindOS Quartz

+KindOS Quartz was the first have language change version of KndOS, this version released in August 25th 2021 on Discord

 #### Downloads